mingkaijiang/quasi_equil_analytical/README.md

-# quasi_equil_analytical

-This is a repository for analytically constraining long-term and very-long term ecosystem production at equilibrium.
-More contents to be added.
+# Quasi-equilibrium analysis of plant response to eCO2

+This is a repository for evaluating carbon response to eCO2 by incorporating different model assumptions and evaluating their consequences dynamically and analytically.
+More background information please read McMurtrie and Comins (1993).

 # Code structure:
-Run Run_prorgams.R to initiate the runs.
+Script Run_prorgams.R contains the master-level executable commands.
-Folder Functions includes all quasi-equilibrium analysis related functions, including the analytical solutions, and the post-processing scripts
-Folder GDAY includes numerous sub-folders:
+Folder Functions includes all analytical functions and the post-processing scripts Folder GDAY includes numerous sub-folders:
 1. analyses include all the analyses output
 2. code include the simplified GDAY code (in language C)